icub-tech-iit/documentation/docs/configure_static_ip/configure-static-ip.md

 -  A laptop/workstation with a network interface available (both physical or an `USB/ETH` adapter)
 -  The [`robotology-superbuild`](https://github.com/robotology/robotology-superbuild) installed

+!!!memo
+    Remember to enable the `ROBOTOLOGY_ENABLE_ICUB_HEAD` profile when compiling `robotology-superbuild` in order to have `FirmwareUpdater` running.

 ## Ubuntu
 In order to communicate with an `ETH` board, we need to assign a `static IP` to the network interface used.